housecanary/hc-api-python/bin/hc_api_export/README.rst

 hc_api_export
 =============================

 Allows you to call API endpoints with a CSV file containing addresses and zip codes.
 Each row in the input CSV file should be in the format of ``address,zipcode``.
+See an example input `here <../sample-input.csv>`_.

 It generates an export of the Analytics API data in Excel or CSV format.